 Both are popular choices in the market; let us discuss some of the major difference:

-- Haskell is strongly statically typed functional programming language whereas Erlang is dynamically typed functional programming language.
+- Haskell is a strongly statically typed functional programming language, whereas Erlang is a dynamically typed functional programming language.

-- Haskell is a purely functional programming language and does not gel with rest of the paradigms whereas Erlang is a hybrid, and dynamically type functional language, based on bytecode concept.
+- Haskell is a purely functional programming language and does not gel with the rest of the paradigms, whereas Erlang is a hybrid and dynamically type functional language based on the bytecode concept.

-- Haskell is a traditional and academic in nature, not pragmatic in nature whereas Erlang with its roots in the telecom industry has dedicated support for designing a distributed system.
+- Haskell is traditional and academic in nature, not pragmatic in nature, whereas Erlang has dedicated support for designing a distributed system with its roots in the telecom industry.

-- Haskell, although elegant and academic, not so popular on production system whereas Erlang with its pragmatic approach is popular on a production system.
+- Although elegant and academic, Haskell is not so popular in a production system, whereas Erlang, with its pragmatic approach, is popular in a production system.

-- Haskell with lambdas and recursive definitions can abstract and formalize the semantics efficiently whereas Erlang, is mediocre outside it niche i.e. distributed system, not at the same level of expressiveness as Haskell.
+- Haskell with lambdas and recursive definitions can abstract and formalize the semantics efficiently whereas Erlang, is mediocre outside its niche, i.e. distributed system, not at the same level of expressiveness as Haskell.